dferber90/webapp/README.md

 # Webapp Starter Pack
 The goal of this project is to provide a base for building modern, huge web apps.

-**This includes**: Code-Splitting with Server-side Rendering and Multiple Entry Points.
-Also offers Hot Reloading in Development.

 **With this setup your app..**
 - can build for production
 - can run tests once for CI (with TAP report)